surgical excision

 What is excisional surgery?

-Under local anesthesia, your dermatologist or dermatology physician assistant at Aspire Dermatology & Aesthetics removes the visible cancerous tumor along with a surrounding border of presumably normal looking skin as a safety margin.
+Under local anesthesia, our specially trained providers at Annexus Dermatology & Aesthetics removes the visible cancerous tumor along with a surrounding border of presumably normal looking skin as a safety margin.
 The skin around the surgical site is then closed with stitches and the tissue is sent to a lab to determine whether all cancerous cells have been removed.

 what does excisional surgery treat?